 Hand washing/hand sanitising will be encouraged, and hand sanitiser points will be set up throughout the different sites in key areas to ensure visitors can wash and sanitise their hands regularly.

-We will also be increasing the amount of cleaning that we do, especially in busy visitor areas.
+We have increased the amount of cleaning that we do, especially in busy visitor areas.
 We will pay special attention to stair handrails, doors, lifts, toilets areas, and any interactive gallery points.

 You must not visit the museums if you have had any symptoms of coronavirus within the last 7 days.